 There’s a huge range of free or low-cost options when it comes to IT solutions for your bootstrapped startup to save you some of that valuable cash.
 In this blog post, I’m going to take a look at some cheap or free alternatives for software and kit for your startup.
 Let’s run through a few ideas to get you up and running for minimum money in no time.

 Part 1.
 Don’t buy Microsoft Office!

-There really no need to run out and buy the latest copy of Microsoft Office or other expensive word processing programmes.
-There are a few options out there that perform all of the basic functions that the vast majority of people use without any up front or sometimes ongoing costs.
+There really no need to run out and buy the latest copy of Microsoft Office or other expensive word processing programs.
+There are a few options out there that perform all of the basic functions that the vast majority of people use without any upfront or sometimes ongoing costs.

 Google Drive – An MS Office alternative

 If you’ve got even a flicker of an internet connection you can work online in the cloud with Google Drive.
 This Google product gives you access to a full suite of Microsoft Office-like utilities for free.
 All you need is a Google account and it’s free to sign up via the link below.
 Once you have an account you get 15GB of free storage with the option to purchase more if you run out.